What Is Sports Medicine?

 Nutritionists.
-They may assist with needed weight loss or weight gain and who can provide dietary advice to help people improve their physical functioning
+They may assist with needed weight loss or weight gain and can provide dietary advice to help people improve their physical functioning

 Reasons to see a sports medicine specialist

-When to call a sports medicine doctor
+When to call a sports medicine healthcare provider

 If your child sustains a significant injury during exercise or sports, it's probably best to seek immediate treatment at an emergency room, rather than wait to see a sports medicine specialist.
 Signs of a significant injury include severe pain, swelling, numbness, and an inability to put any weight on the injured area.
-If none of these symptoms is present, have your child rest at home and call your child's health care provider for guidance and a possible referral to a sports medicine specialist.
+If none of these symptoms is present, have your child rest at home and call your child's healthcare provider for guidance and a possible referral to a sports medicine specialist.